 All-Neil Young Edition

 Since last fall, Neil Young has released the massive box set, Neil Young Archives, Vol. II (1972-1976), Way Down In The Rust Bucket (a live album with Crazy Horse, recorded in 1990), and Young Shakespeare (a solo live album recorded in 1971).
 Crazy Horse wins the day.
-I don’t know what it is, other than Billy Talbot (bass) and Ralph Molina (drums) being both rocksteady and loose as gravel, Frank “Poncho” Sampedro’s electric guitar shadowing Young’s while still having a personality, or their ragged “we’re not Crosby, Stills, and Nash and that’s a good thing” backing vocals, but Young always seems at his freest when he plays with Crazy Horse.
-That’s not to say there aren’t other finds to be found in what must be three hundred hours of music, give or take.
+I don’t know what it is–other than Billy Talbot (bass) and Ralph Molina (drums) being both rocksteady and loose as gravel, Frank “Poncho” Sampedro’s electric guitar shadowing Young’s while still having a personality, or their ragged “we’re not Crosby, Stills, and Nash and that’s a good thing” backing vocals–but Young always seems at his freest when he plays with Crazy Horse.
+That’s not to say there aren’t other finds to be found here in what feels like three hundred hours of music, give or take.

 1. “Surfer Joe and Moe the Sleaze” (Way Down In The Rust Bucket; Live at The Catalyst, Santa Cruz, 1990)